The Asthma Care Program helps improve asthma

 The Asthma Care Home Program utilizes the Asthma Home Environment Checklist.
 This checklist, created by the Centers for Disease Control and Prevention (CDC), the Environmental Protection Agency (EPA), and Housing and Urban Development (HUD), guides home visitors in identifying environmental asthma triggers most commonly found in homes.
 It includes sections on the building, home interior and room interior and provides low-cost action steps for remediation.

 - Asthma triggers, especially in the home, play a role in increasing the risk of having an asthma attack.

 - Common asthma triggers include smoke, mold, pet dander, dust mites, and pests.

 - Trained staff identify asthma triggers in the home.

 - Recommendations are provided to help reduce identified asthma triggers.

-People who struggle to control their asthma and have had any of the following due to asthma:
+People who struggle to control their asthma and have experienced any of the following challenges due to asthma: